tanishq-dubey/hive/README.md

 With this done, we need to modify the drone logic such that it registers with the queen on start up.
 To do that we will add an additional argument to our Larve so that if the larve is a drone, it will require an argument for the queen host and port.
-In additon, we should add an argument to be able to change the port the Larve runs on, so we don't have port conflicts when running multiple drones.
+In addition, we should add an argument to be able to change the port the Larve runs on, so we don't have port conflicts when running multiple drones.
 Let's see these changes: